saris-a37/quotes-crawler/README.md

 _under construction_

-The script combines JSONs from `thaibma.or.th`'s API (https://www.thaibma.or.th/api/index/), which is the source of monthly datasets shown in [ThaiBMA's bond indices page](https://www.thaibma.or.th/EN/Market/Index/), into a single file ….
+The scripts combine JSONs from `thaibma.or.th`'s API (https://www.thaibma.or.th/api/index/), which is the source of monthly datasets shown in [ThaiBMA's bond indices page](https://www.thaibma.or.th/EN/Market/Index/), into a single file for each `bondType` query key.
 The resulting JSON is in the original format queried from the API; an excerpt is provided below with keys:

 ```
 [